-We generated our first revenues in late 2022 from our services provided to a pharmaceutical customer.
-We have service contracts with two organizations and currently have multiple discussions underway and anticipate, although there can be no assurance, entering into additional service agreements and business relationships in 2023.
+While we generated our first revenues in late 2022 from our services provided to a pharmaceutical customer, in Q3 2023 we completed our first commercial service contract and recognized revenue in the amount of \$65,000.
+We have service contracts with two organizations and currently have multiple discussions underway, although there can be no assurance of entering into additional service agreements and business relationships in 2023.